 Highlights – Indicates questions for ABD

-ABD comments
+ABD comments or BLUE

 1.1 License Types: SP(Broker), CD(Distillers, Manufacturers, Importers), CM(Liquor Manufacturer)

 No Add Ons or Privileges are associated with these License Types.
 No Dram Shop reviews are needed.
 The State is the Local Authority for these license types.
 They are all 12 Month Licenses.